 All the must-haves are there in ClickUp, but because of the design—and the overwhelming number of features—it's a bit harder to find your way around.

-Even if you've never automated anything before, it's simple to get started with ClickUp's pre-built automation templates.
+Even if you've never automated anything before, it's simple to get started using one of ClickUp's 100+ pre-built automation templates.
 Then, once you've got the hang of it, you can create your own custom automations based on whatever trigger and condition you want.
 Automatically change assignees, priorities, or task statuses based on any sort of custom logic.

-Asana has more native integrations, but both Asana and ClickUp integrate with Zapier
+Asana has more native integrations, but both apps integrate with Zapier

 Any project management app becomes more powerful when you can connect it to the other apps in your tech stack.
 Both Asana and ClickUp offer native integrations in their free plans.
-Asana natively integrates with an impressive list of over 200 apps, while ClickUp connects with closer to 50.
+Asana natively integrates with an impressive list of 250+ apps, while ClickUp connects with closer to 50.

 Create new Asana tasks from new Google Calendar events